omenist/Omen/README.md

 ## ⚖️ License

-Distributed under the MIT License.
+Distributed under the GNU General Public License.
 See [LICENSE](LICENSE) for more information.

 ---